 Refer to your last conversation and explain why you need the status update.

 As part of professional communication, summarize everything discussed in the phone conversation in an email and send it to the person.
 Always maintain a history of what was said.

 The key takeaway from this is that people’s attention is scarce and you need to respect their time.
-By keeping your emails concise and to the point, you not only make your communication clearer, you are also showing that you value their time.
+By keeping your emails concise and to the point, you not only make your communication clearer, but you are also showing that you value their time.

-A polite email which uses the three key principles of directness, clear call-to-action, and a deadline, is the most effective approach to requesting an update.
+A polite email that uses the three key principles of directness, clear call-to-action, and a deadline, is the most effective approach to requesting an update.

 Katie Holmes is a senior author at everyday-courtesy.com with over 15 years of experience in marketing and psychology.
 As a freelance consultant, she also supports companies and executives in overcoming communication challenges.
 Katie is a passionate digital nomad working on her first book on the art of communication.